prisma/prisma1/examples/resolver-unit-tests/README.md

 ## Get started

-> **Note**: The project setup in this example is minimalistic.
-You can use it as a reference example for your own project, but you might want to evolve it into a more advanced setup.
-For example, you can use [encrypted environment variables](https://docs.travis-ci.com/user/environment-variables/#Defining-encrypted-variables-in-.travis.yml) for sensitive information like the Prisma API secret.
+### 1. Install the Prisma CLI
+The `prisma` cli is the core component of your development workflow. `prisma` should be installed as a global dependency, you can install this with `npm install -g prisma`

-### 1. Download the example
+### 2. Download the example

 Clone the Prisma monorepo and navigate to this directory or download _only_ this example with the following command: